ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ## [From _The Elk County advocate._](https://chroniclingamerica.loc.gov/lccn/sn84026259/1873-08-07/ed-1/seq-3)

 #### 1873-08-07 &middot; Ridgway, Pa.

 <table style="width: 100%;"><tr><td style="width: 50%">

-ic or antidote
-has hitherto been discovered against
-that terrible disease.
-If, upon experi­
-ment, the gall of tho rabit dog should
-prove an antidote to the virus, it would
-be a great boon to humanity.
-Everlasting Fence Posts.
-The
 correspondent ot the Western Rural
 says, I discovered, many years ago,
 that wood could be made to last longer